This post contains affiliate links. Please see our disclosure policy.

 Instructions

 - Prep: Cook the sausage in a large dutch oven over medium heat until completely cooked through, then set aside.
-Don't drain the fat.
+Don't drain the fat from the bottom of the pot – this is where all the flavor is!

 - Make the Soup: Add the carrots, onion, and celery to the soup pot with the salt, pepper, oregano, and thyme (not the sprigs) and sauté over medium heat and sauté for 4 minutes.
 Add the garlic, and continue sautéing everything for 3 more minutes, until things are beginning to get soft (the onion will be soft, the carrots and celery will be just starting to soften).
 Add the diced tomatoes, broth, cooked sausage, fresh thyme sprigs, and bay leaves.
 Stir to combine.
 Bring the soup to a boil then reduce the heat to medium low and let it simmer with the lid on, but vented so steam can escape, for 25-35 minutes.
 While the soup simmers, cook your orzo.
 Check the carrots and celery to make sure they're soft – the soup is done once they're soft!
 Discard the bay leaves and thyme sprigs.
 Stir in the chopped kale, cannellini beans, and drained orzo.
 Taste and add extra seasoning if desired.